-How Can I Use Policy References in ALFA?
+How can I use policy references in ALFA?

-The Abbreviated Language For Authorization (Wikipedia) or ALFA is a domain specific language used to express XACML authorization policies.
-It is by far much easier to work with than writing the raw XML.
-Depending on who you ask it is easier to understand and work with than UI tools.
+However, ALFA is much easier to work with than writing the raw extensible markup language (XML).
+Depending on who you ask it is also easier to understand and work with than UI tools.

 Currently there is only one way to write an ALFA policy and that is to use the ALFA plug-in for Eclipse.
-This is not going to be a post about ALFA in general but more specifically about how to define and use Policy and PolicySet references and what the end result ends up being.

 Defining a Policy and PolicySet